pivotal/docs-tap/cloud-native-runtimes/how-to-guides/observability.hbs.md

 You can use annotation based discovery with Prometheus to define which Kubernetes objects in your Cloud Native Runtimes environment to add metadata and collect metrics in a more automated way.
-For more information about using annotation based discovery, see the [Wavefront documentation](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/6d1cf432d0ef2de4840e96c2b74950451b6bde2f/docs/discovery.md#annotation-based-discovery) in GitHub.
+For more information about using annotation based discovery, see the [VMware Aria Operations for Applications documentation](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/6d1cf432d0ef2de4840e96c2b74950451b6bde2f/docs/discovery.md#annotation-based-discovery) in GitHub.

 You can then use the Wavefront Collector for Kubernetes collector to dynamically discover and scrape pods with the `prometheus.io/scrape` annotation prefix.
-For information about the Kubernetes collector, see the [Wavefront documentation](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes) in GitHub.
+For information about the Kubernetes collector, see the [VMware Aria Operations for Applications documentation](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes) in GitHub.

 >**Note** All Cloud Native Runtimes related metrics have the prefix `tanzu.vmware.com/cloud-native-runtimes.*`.